Skip to content

 Physically speaking, the Olympus 12-40mm F2.8 has solid weather-resistant metal construction, a beautiful manual focus clutch design, and a single customizable L-Fn button.

 Today, there are two versions of the Olympus 12-40mm F2.8.
-For a little more money, you can buy the optically-identical Olympus 12-40mm F2.8 Pro Mark II featuring an improved IP53 weather-proof rating and a dirt-resistant fluorine coating.
+For a little more money, you can buy the optically-identical Olympus 12-40mm F2.8 Pro Mark II, featuring an improved IP53 weather-proof rating and a dirt-resistant fluorine coating.

 Honorable Mention

 Compared to the Olympus 12-40mm F2.8, the Olympus 12-45mm F4 Pro is cheaper and smaller, yet has a little more reach at telephoto.
-However, the Olympus 12-45mm’s smaller F4 aperture is half-as-bright as the larger F2.8 aperture found on its bigger brother.
+However, the Olympus 12-45mm’s smaller F4 aperture is half as bright as the larger F2.8 aperture found on its bigger brother.
 But if you shoot in good light, the Olympus 12-45mm F4 might be the better option.

-Best Olympus Lens for Travel – Olympus 12-100mm F4 Pro
+Best Olympus Travel Lens – Olympus 12-100mm F4 Pro

 The best Olympus lens for travel is the Olympus 12-100mm F4 Pro.
 With a focal length ranging between 12 and 100mm, the Olympus 12-100mm F4 Pro is ready to serve your camera’s sensor any angle of view between 84 and 12.35 degrees – similar to that of a 24-200mm lens on a full-frame camera.